Continuing Graduate Student Handbook

 Coursework

 All students take GEOG 200A in their first semester.
 Human geographers additionally take GEOG 200B in the second semester and GEOG 200C in their third semester.
-These courses frame classical and contemporary geographic thought, foundations of social science, and they offer insights how to make and judge arguments, how to write a research proposal/ prospectus, as well as other matters pertinent to academic professionalization.
+These courses frame classical and contemporary geographic thought, foundations of social science, and they offer insights on how to make and judge arguments, how to write a research proposal/ prospectus, as well as other matters pertinent to academic professionalization.

 Teaching